alphagov/gsp/docs/architecture/adr/ADR004-tenant-isolation.md

 This should provide:

-* Strong network/compute isolatation between service teams
+* Strong network/compute isolation between service teams
 * Clear separation of billing
 * Ability to deploy into target VPCs to make piecemeal microservice migration practical